in , ,

 Sony 16-35mm F4 Vario-Tessar Zeiss

-If you love the 16-35mm G Master but can’t quite justify the price, look no further than Sony’s Zeiss Vario-Tessar 16-35mm f/4 for travel.
+If you love the 16-35mm G Master and want to stick with Sony, but can’t quite justify the price, look no further than Sony’s Zeiss Vario-Tessar 16-35mm f/4 for travel.

 Seriously, don’t even think twice if the 16-35mm f/2.8 GM price is too steep for your budget.
 Get the Vario-Tessar 16-36mm and you won’t regret it.